commitgcp/customer-onboarding-automation/tutorial.md

 ## Step 1 - Read Only Permissions on Organization

-The first step is to grant read-only permissions to Commit's support team on the customer's organization.
+The first step is to grant read-only permissions to Comm-IT's support team on the customer's organization.
 We recommend that the client give us permissions as viewers so that our support team can provide a better service, however this is not mandatory.
 There are clients who prefer not to provide these permissions for compliance or privacy reasons.
 If you would like to skip this step, click "Next" below without executing the steps in this slide.

 To grant the permissions, execute the following command: